suny-downstate-medical-center/netpyne/doc/source/tutorial.rst

 A good understading of python nested dictionaries and lists is recommended, since they are are used to specify the parameters.
 There are many good online Python courses available, eg: http://www.practicepython.org , http://www.codecademy.com/en/tracks/python or https://developers.google.com/edu/python/ .

+.. seealso:: For a comprehensive description of all the features available in NetPyNE see :ref:`package_reference`.

 .. _simple_example:

 Very simple and quick example